lmanul/424/index.md

 against Unit owners for late payment of their Common Charges.

 q.
-Notwithstanding anything to the contrary contained in these By-Laws, so long as the Sponsor or ‘any Spon- sor-designee shall continue to own a Unit, but in no event for a period in excess of two years from the closing of title to the first Unit ("Pirst Unit Closing"), the Board of Managers may not, without the Sponsor's or Sponsor-designee's prior written consent, (i) make any addition,
+Notwithstanding anything to the contrary contained in these By-Laws, so long as the Sponsor or ‘any Sponsor-designee shall continue to own a Unit, but in no event for a period in excess of two years from the closing of title to the first Unit ("Pirst Unit Closing"), the Board of Managers may not, without the Sponsor's or Sponsor-designee's prior written consent, (i) make any addition,